JRDNXr/Just-One-Quote/README.md

 # Just One Quote

-Created with love in React.j
+Created with love in React.js

 Just One Quote features a single quote or phrase from its internal library.
 This single phrase is then displayed on the page.